Tim Flock: Death

-Flock died of liver and throat cancer on March 31, 1998, six weeks before his 74th birthday, during NASCAR's 50th anniversary season.
+Flock died of liver and throat cancer on March 31, 1998, at age 73, during NASCAR's 50th anniversary season.
 Darrell Waltrip honored him in a special paint scheme named "Tim Flock Special" at Darlington Raceway weeks before Flock died.
 Flock was without medical insurance, and Waltrip wanted to help raise money for Flock and his family.

 A month before his death, Flock was honored as one of NASCAR's 50 Greatest Drivers.
 He has been inducted in numerous halls of fame, including the: International Motorsports Hall of Fame (1991), Motorsports Hall of Fame of America (1999), National Motorsports Press Association Hall of Fame (1972), State of Georgia Hall of Fame (1972), and Charlotte Motor Speedway Court of Legends (1994).
 He was inducted in the Alabama Sports Hall of Fame in May 2006.
 On May 22, 2013, Flock was named a member of the NASCAR Hall of Fame for 2014, to be inducted during Acceleration Weekend in January.